mwindowshz/ML_Project/README.md

 * First layer is the input (size: 20)
 * Fully connected layer (size: 20)
-* Dropout layer (non learning layer, has no parameters)
+* Dropout layer (non learning layer, has no parameters, is used to regulate the learning not to lock on specific features and ignor others)
 * FC Layer (size: 64)
 * Dropout
 * Classifier layer (with a sigmoid activation)